wangchustcad/hierarchicalStructuralAnalysis/README.md

 ## Contact/Talk to me

-My e-email is wangc@hust.edu.cn.
+My e-email is xx@xxx.xx.
 Feel free to contact me anytime, or just nag me if I'm being lazy.